 - 1 teaspoon mustard seeds

-- Peel and slice the onions evenly in long slices.
+- Peel and slice the onions evenly in long slices, keep this aside.

-- Heat oil in a pan (or use an iron skillet or a kadai for better results), and add mustard seeds.
+- To prepare the seasoning, heat oil in a pan (or use an iron skillet or a kadai for better results), and add mustard seeds.

 - When the mustard seeds starts spluttering add curry leaves, red chilies fry for a few seconds.